Explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields: Abstract

 \section{Abstract}

-Following the work of Mestre, we use Weil's explicit formulas to compute explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields.
-Moreover, we obtain bounds for the conductor of elliptic curves and abelian varieties over $\mathbb{Q}$ with specified bad reduction and over number fields.
-As an application, for specific fields, we prove the non-existence of abelian varieties with everywhere good reduction, under the condition that their $L$-functions satisfy a functional equation, GRH and BSD.
+Following the work of Mestre, we use Weil's explicit formulas to compute explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields with $L$-functions being``analytic $L$-functions".
+Moreover, we obtain bounds for the conductor of elliptic curves and abelian varieties over $\mathbb{Q}$ with specified bad reduction and over number fields, when the same assumption is made on their $L$-function.
+As an application, for specific fields, we prove the non-existence of abelian varieties, with analytic $L$-function, which have everywhere good reduction.